-America has lost an entire generation of entrepreneurs and innovators and bolstered its global competition.
 This is not a slam dunk for entrepreneurs wanting to come to the United States—and it provides no clear path to permanent residency.
 Also, to become effective, the rule must undergo a 45-day notice and comment period in the Federal Register.
 Nevertheless, if it takes effect, it will be better than nothing: it will probably lead to several hundred start-ups moving to the United States and creating tens of thousands of jobs here.

 What are needed even more badly are DHS rules that let foreigners on temporary work visas change jobs rather than be subject to abuse by their American employers.
 Present rules prevent employees from changing jobs while they wait for their green cards, which often take one to two decades to arrive.
 This disadvantages both the workers on temporary visas and American workers, because it allows employers to artificially depress salaries.
 The foreign workers also cannot start companies, so those whom we could have created jobs here are getting frustrated and returning to their country of origin.